fru-io/docs/freshdesk/freshdesk/support/ddev-live-guide/outline-for-documentation.md

         - Modify
         - Delete

-    - Migrating sites - Prepare a site for running on ddev-live
+    - Migrating sites - Prepare a site for running on Fru-live

         - Using migration-tools
         - Proxy traffic to legacy infrastructure
-        - Point DNS at ddev-live
+        - Point DNS at Fru-live
         - Cut over to full-hosting mode
         - Using a migration tracker spreadsheet
         - HTTPS caveats